multitudes/Advent-of-Code-2019/README.md

 // planet is array of two orbiting bodies like in input a line "H8Y)CGB" gets to planet[0] = "H8Y" and planet[1] is "CGB" var planet : [String] = []
-// create a dictionary. key is the planet I got and the value is the object var allOrbitingObj = [String : SpaceObject]()
+// create a dictionary. key is the string planet I got and the value is the object instance of SpaceObject class var allOrbitingObj = [String : SpaceObject]()

 // here I fill all values in my dictionary